 This online master's course focusses on the impact of viruses, bacteria and fungi on food quality and safety.
 Since this online course is part-time, you can combine study and work and enhance your career.

 This course aims to provide insight in the ecology and physiology of food-associated spoilage and pathogenic microorganisms, and that of starter and probiotic bacteria.
 Microbial characteristics are discussed in relation to behaviour in the food chain with a focus on performance in (minimal) processing of foods and food fermentation, and the impact of technologies used for the production of probiotics and (powdered) formulas.
 Applications in enhancing microbial quality and safety of foods on one hand, and applications to enhance robustness and functionality of fermented probiotic products on the other hand, will be discussed in detail.
 Ecology in the food chain addresses classical and novel microbial detection and identification methods including whole genome sequencing approaches and their application in practice.
 Moreover, an online food preservation experiment aims to train skills in experimental design, data generation, data analysis and interpretation, discussion and reporting results.

-The master course consists of online knowledge clips, textual explanations and animations, including exercises with feedback.
+The master's course consists of online knowledge clips, textual explanations and animations, including exercises with feedback.
 Furthermore it includes exercises to learn to apply the microbial principles and approaches in practice and a lab simulation case on food preservation including report writing.
-All information will be provided on Blackboard.
+All information will be provided on Brightspace.

 - Utilise and integrate knowledge on the eco-physiology and adaptive stress responses of food-associated spoilage and pathogenic microorganisms.

 - Understand the mechanisms of minimal processing and preservation taking into account bottleneck organisms and apply preservation principles in process and product design.